 Street theatre, parades, and circus performances.
 Perfect for families and street arts lovers. - Electric Picnic – Late August, Stradbally, Co.
 Laois

 Multi‑day music, arts, comedy, food, and wellness festival.
-One of Ireland’s largest music events. - Lisdoonvarna Matchmaking Festival – All September, Lisdoonvarna, Co.
+The largest music event in the Irish summer months.
+Read the Full Guide Here - Lisdoonvarna Matchmaking Festival – All September, Lisdoonvarna, Co.
 Clare

 Live music, dancing, and matchmaking traditions.
 A unique taste of Irish culture and rural festivity.
 Read the Full Guide Here. - Galway International Oyster & Seafood Festival – Late September, Galway